stuartking10/MLSLibrary/README.md

 # MLS Libary
-this function uses the Conference to find the teams in the confrence, the oldest team in the confrence, and the stadium capacity .
-It also uses the team to find the head coach, the city of the team.
+this function uses the Conference to find the teams in the conference, the oldest team in the conference, and the stadium capacity.
+It also uses the team to find the head coach, and the city of the team.
 #
-#### It takes the conference as a parameter and gives back the teams in the confrence
+#### It takes the conference as a parameter and gives back the teams in the conference
-######  confrence {string} - desired team
+######  conference {string} - desired team
-###### it will return the teams in that confrence {string} or "this conference doesn't exist"
+###### it will return the teams in that conference {string} or "this conference doesn't exist"
 ** function getTeamsInConference(conference)**
 #
 #### It takes the team as a parameter and gives back the city the team is from